-The person for this position is selected by the Convention Steering Committee.

-Contract Compensation:

-The salary for Convention secretary is \$6,000.00 per year, payable in equal monthly installments.
-The contract terms for secretary shall run from March 1st to February 28th of the following year.
-Term of service shall be three (3) years.
-Hours are estimated at 15 hours per week.
-The secretary shall have a State of Hawaii General Excise Tax Identification Number and shall be responsible for reporting and paying all General Excise and personal income taxes on the above stated amount.
-If either party contemplates any changes in this service contract, a sixty (60) day written notice shall be required.
+- 8. Convention Secretary: The person for this position is selected by the Convention Steering Committee. - 8.1 Contract Compensation: The salary for Convention secretary is \$6,000.00 per year, payable in equal monthly installments.
+The contract terms for the secretary shall run from March 1st to February 28th of the following year.
+Term of service shall be three (3)

-Qualifications:
+8.2 Qualifications: